PetrochukM/PyTorch-NLP/README.md

 ### [AllenNLP](https://github.com/pytorch/text)

 AllenNLP is designed to be a platform for research.
 PyTorch-NLP is designed to be a lightweight toolkit.

-## Contributing

-We've released PyTorch-NLP because we found a lack of basic toolkits for NLP in PyTorch.
-We hope that other organizations can benefit from the project.
-We are thankful for any contributions from the community.

-### Contributing Guide

-Read our [contributing guide](https://github.com/PetrochukM/PyTorch-NLP/blob/master/Contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to PyTorch-NLP.

 ## Authors